 A quite interesting page to understand a bit more about how women feel about it is the Stealthy Freedom, which many Iranian women post photos in their social network challenging their government.
 A beautiful page of women’s fight for their freedom.

-How was for me (Fernanda) to feel obliged to wear the hijab in Iran:
+How I felt when obliged to wear the hijab in Iran

 At first, it was interesting, mostly because it was different.
 Then, it becomes annoying.
 The problems were: I would constantly forget to put it on; It was way too hot; Or any kind of obligation is a kind of pain, really, isn’t it?
 The scarf would fall off quite often as well, either with the wind or just with the body’s movement, and there was an obsession of touching my head all the time to ensure it was there.